fnk0/NowInTheater/README.md

 * Using RecyclerView with GridLayout to handle different screen sizes
 * Design Support library animations

-This tutorial assumes that you already have a good understanding of Java and some knowledge of Android I will briefly explain most of the concepts and the code but for a deeper understanding I will redirect you to a WebPage of the library or a specific blog pos about it
+This tutorial assumes that you already have a good understanding of Java and some knowledge of Android.
+At some points I will just give you some code to Copy/Paste (specially the XML layout ones).
+I will briefly explain most of the concepts and the code but for a deeper understanding I will redirect you to a WebPage of the library or a specific blog pos about it

 ### Let's get started!!